 Often, a foreign body can be seen on x-rays of the abdomen and sometimes of the chest.
-Usually, endoscopy (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to determine the nature of the foreign body and to rule out a tumor.
-Other imaging tests, such as computed tomography (CT), may be done to help identify the foreign body.
+Sometimes other imaging tests, such as computed tomography (CT), may be done to help identify and locate the foreign body.

 Foreign bodies that are stuck in the rectum can often be felt by a doctor during a digital examination, in which the doctor inserts a gloved finger in the person's rectum.

 Doctors may use a hand-held metal detector to detect metallic foreign bodies (such as coins and batteries), which is especially helpful in children.
 However, these metallic objects are usually detected with x-rays or sometimes a CT scan.

 Some foreign bodies pass spontaneously and require no treatment.
-Sometimes a doctor recommends that the person consume a liquid diet to help excrete the object.
+Sometimes a doctor recommends that the person consume a lot of liquids to help excrete the object.
 Some small objects, such as toothpicks and fish bones, may remain in the gastrointestinal tract for many years without causing symptoms.